amerinoj/wifi-deauth/README.md

 -t time of learning client mac addres
 -n number of the authentication packets
 ```
-# Bash script to running in backgroud.
+# Bash script to run in backgroud.
 ```bash
 #!/bin/sh
 echo Starting Massive-Wifi-Deauth